silpagui/silpagui.github.io/README.md

 Reading a ton of books, papers and improving my skills every day, not with brute force but with a lot of critical thinking and practice I can say with confidence that I can bring value to a project, I am a doer.

-Specialties: Front End development, internal/external trainer, soft skills, fast adaptability, fast learning.
+**Specialties**: Front End development, internal/external trainer, soft skills, fast adaptability, fast learning.

 **Technical Skills**: HTML5, CSS3, Javascript, React, Axios, SCSS, Git